M-arcus/cloudron-docs/docs/documentation/developer/api.md

 is integrated with Cloudron Authentication.

 `icon` is an application icon that is displayed in the web ui.
-If not provided, this is automatically downloaded from the Cloudron Store (or uses a fallback icon).
+If not provided, this is automatically downloaded from the Cloudron App Store (or uses a fallback icon).

 `cert` and `key` provide the TLS certificates.
 If the domain name of the app does not must match with the certificate provided, a 400 will be returned.